 Around 93.8 per cent of the acid attack cases were pending in courts at the end of 2018 and only 31 cases were disposed…

-In India, there were stances when the cases take decades altogether for hearing.
-Sometimes, people spend over lakhs of rupees on legal procedures and an innumerable amount of their valuable time toiling around the courts.
+In India, there were stances when the cases took decades altogether for hearing.
+Sometimes, people spend lakhs of rupees on legal procedures and an innumerable amount of their valuable time toiling around the courts.
 Even then, it's highly likely for their hearing to be extended.
 In some cases, people give up on justice because of the following reasons,